Admissions

 • A degree in philosophy is not required; however, applicants are expected to also have EITHER:

-• Three credits in formal logic,
+• 3 credits in formal logic,

 Please note that these requirements must be met by the time you commence your program in September.
 You are welcome to apply if you expect to meet the requirements by September.